rrmhearts/NaLLM/README.md

 ## Demo database

 There is a demo databasing running on demo.neo4jlabs.com.
-This database is a set of compnaies, thier subsidaiers, people related to the companies and articles mentioned the compnaies.
+This database is a set of companies, their subsidiaries, people related to the companies and articles mentioning the companies.
 The database is a subset of the [Diffbot](https://www.diffbot.com/) knowledge graph.
-You can access it with the following credentaiils:
+You can access it with the following credentials:

 ```
 URI: neo4j+s://demo.neo4jlabs.com